 - The National Registry does not recommend a particular study guide but recognizes that they can be useful.
 Study guides may help you identify your weaknesses, but should be used carefully.
 Some study guides have many easy questions leading some candidates to believe that they are prepared for the exam when more study is warranted.
 If you choose to use a study guide, we suggest that you do so a few weeks before your actual exam.
 You can obtain these from your local bookstore or library.
 Use the score to identify your areas of strength and weakness.
 Re-read and study your notes and materials for the areas you did not do well in.

 - The National Registry is not able to provide candidates information about their specific deficiencies.

-- Do not try to study the night before the exam.
-If you come across a topic you do not think you know well, there will not be enough time to study.
-This will only create a stressful situation.
+- Do not wait until the night before the exam to begin studying.
+There will not be enough time to review if you encounter a topic you do not think you know well.
+This process will only create a stressful situation.

 - Get a good night’s sleep

 The Day of the Exam

 - Arrive at the test center at least 30 minutes before the scheduled testing time.

 - The identification and examination preparation process takes time.

 - A candidate may need this time to review the tutorial on taking a computer based test.

 - Arriving early will reduce stress.